SAP-archive/xsk/docs-site/docs/setup/kyma.md

 1. Log in.

 !!! example "Additional Materials"
-    Step by step tutorial can be found [here](https://blogs.sap.com/2020/10/13/how-to-deploy-eclipse-dirigible-in-the-sap-cloud-platform-kyma-environment/).
+    You can find a step-by-step tutorial [here](https://blogs.sap.com/2020/10/13/how-to-deploy-eclipse-dirigible-in-the-sap-cloud-platform-kyma-environment/).